nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^^^
 *Used in methods* : ``confirmActivity()``

-A disabled "winding down" parameter (default) guarantees that the worker must call ``confirmActivity()`` at least N times after the parameter is enabled to unlock the sub-stake, where N is the locking duration of sub-stake.
-When disabled, the unlock date for each sub-stakes shifts forward by 1 period after each period i.e. the duration continues to remain the same until the parameter is enabled.
-Once the "winding down" parameter is enabled, each call to ``confirmActivity()`` (no more than once in a period) leads to a reduction of locking duration for each sub-stake, and the unlock date no longer changes.
+An enabled "winding down" parameter means that each call to ``confirmActivity()`` (no more than once in a period) leads to a reduction of the locking duration for each sub-stake.
+In other words, the sub-stake will unlock after the worker calls ``confirm-activity()`` at least N times (no more than once in a period), where N is the locking duration of sub-stake.
+When disabled (default), the unlock date for each sub-stakes shifts forward by 1 period after each period.
+In other words, the duration continues to remain the same until the "winding down" parameter is enabled.

 **Example:**

     A staker has few sub-stakes, worker calls ``сonfirmActivity()`` each period:
 		- Current period:
-			* 1st sub-stake = 400 tokens for 8 periods
+			* 1st sub-stake = 400 tokens with locking duration of 8 periods
-			* 2nd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
+			* 2nd sub-stake = 100 tokens locked starting from the next period and a locking duration of 5 periods
 		- Next period, if winding down is disabled:
-			* 1st sub-stake = 400 tokens for 8 periods
+			* 1st sub-stake = 400 tokens with locking duration of 8 periods
-			* 2nd sub-stake = 100 tokens locked starting from the current period and locked for 5 future periods
+			* 2nd sub-stake = 100 tokens locked starting from the current period and a locking duration of 5 future periods
 		- Next period, if winding down is enabled:
-			* 1st sub-stake = 400 tokens for 7 periods
+			* 1st sub-stake = 400 tokens with locking duration of 7 periods
-			* 2nd sub-stake = 100 tokens locked starting from the current period and locked for 4 future periods
+			* 2nd sub-stake = 100 tokens locked starting from the current period and a locking duration of 4 future periods

     .. aafig::
         :proportional: